usnistgov/oar-auth-py/idp/README.md

 ### Adding Identities for Testing

-It is helpful for development to add identities to the server.
+Sometimes it is helpful for development to add identities to the server.
+User identities are loaded from the ``idp_user.py`` file.
+To add a user that you can log in as,

+1. Open the ``idp_user.py`` file in an editor.
+2. Find the ``USERS`` dictionary that provides user attribute, and add a new entry by copying one of the existing ones.
+Each key in the dictionary is a user's username that gets entered into the login page.
+3. Add a password for the new user into the ``PASSWD`` dictionary.
+4. Restart the IDP

 _(under construction)_